NSTLGIA/contracts/README.md

 In NSTLGIA, the participants of techno events can collect and check their POAP as a proof of attendance.
 This raffle contract picks winners out of those POAP holders for each event and mint/distribute newly created NFTs to them.
 Those NFTs are rights to claim promo code for the next event ticket on NSTLGIA app.

-We believe that this raffle functionality not oonly incentivizes more people to claim POAP but entertain them.
+We believe that this raffle functionality not only incentivizes more people to claim POAP but entertain them.
 Minted NFTs can also be anything like NFT art, music and community membership ( being used as a voting right, too).

 POAP has its own off chain raffle function.
 But on-chain way of picking winner is complex and challenging to implement but more transparent and composable with other on-chain dapps.